jshaffstall/PyPhysicsSandbox/README.md

         handler(shape1, shape2, p)
 ```

+The handler function must return True to allow the collision to happen.
+If the handler returns False, then the collision will not happen.

 Note that you will never have a collision with a deactivated object or with a cosmetic object.

 ```python